 These are all symptoms of a respiratory infection.

 If your turtle has more than one of these symptoms, in particular, the discharge, the respiratory infection is in a more advanced stage and your best course of action is to go see a vet.

 Now, if you think a respiratory infection is just coming on, or your turtle has been basking more than usual just recently, keep an eye on it.
 Sometimes, turtles can “cook” their infections off naturally.

 If you don’t think it’s a respiratory infection, there may be something wrong with the water temperature.

 Check the water temperature first.
+I use this digital thermometer to track my tank water heat.
 It should be somewhere in the 70’s.
 Closer to 80 for babies and juveniles and closer to 70 for mature turtles.

 I know a lot of pet turtle owners skimp over having a water heater, but for those living in colder regions during the winter, I really believe they are essential.

 If it’s too cold or too hot, that is probably why your turtle has been avoiding the water and staying underneath the light.